 Setting Up a SEP-IRA

-• Maintain Records: Ensure you keep thorough records of all contributions made to employee accounts, including dates and amounts.
-Additionally, ensure records are well-organized and easily accessible for audit purposes.
+- Maintain Records: Ensure you keep complete records of all contributions made to employee accounts, including dates of contribution and amounts.
+Additionally, ensure records are well-organized and easily accessible for review purposes.

 SIMPLE IRA

-"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with as many as 100 employees.
+"SIMPLE" stands for "Savings Investment Match Plan for Employees," and these IRAs are for businesses with a maximum of 100 employees.
 Employees can fund their own accounts through payroll deductions, and employers can also contribute.
-This plan is inexpensive as it's mainly funded by employees, and their contributions can be deductible from taxes.
+This plan is affordable as it's mainly funded by employees, and their contributions can be tax deductible.

 Benefits of a SIMPLE IRA

-• Ease of Setup and Administration: SIMPLE IRAs are straightforward to establish and maintain, with no annual filing requirements for employers.
-This makes them ideal for small businesses with constrained administrative resources.
+- Ease of Setup and Administration: SIMPLE IRAs are straightforward to establish and maintain, with no annual filing requirements for employers.
+This makes them suitable for small businesses with restricted administrative resources.

 Setting Up a SIMPLE IRA